Humaidu/material/Introduction-to-Raspberry-Pi:-Labs.md

 ## Install

-First, connect to the wifi!
+First, check you're connected to the internet!

 Before we really get started, there's two things we need to do together.
 Use the mouse to click the raspberry icon in the top-left corner of the screen, then find the Terminal in the Accessories menu.